yanosz/ansible-wireguard-rest/README.md

 This module deploys a [wireguard-rest API](https://github.com/yanosz/wireguard-rest)  written in ruby.
 It is used within the KBU freifunk-network.
 It:

-- Creates a user `wireguard-rest` running the application, having sudo-access for wireguard-configuration
+- Creates a user `wireguard-rest` running the application, having sudo access for applying wireguard configurations
 - Installs wireguard-dkms and wireguard-tools as of Debian Sid
 - Installs system Ruby + Rails, sqlite3, git
 - Configures a new network interface `wg-rest` using configuration generated from the database